trademark vs copyright trademark vs copyright

 Legal Protections and Rights

 Trademarks safeguard brand identity, distinguishing goods or services through unique symbols, names, or slogans.
 These protect consumers from confusion and ensure product authenticity.
-Copyrights protect original works of authorship like literature and music by granting creators exclusive rights to use, reproduce, and distribute their works.
+Copyrights protect original works of authorship, such as literature and music, by granting creators exclusive rights to use, reproduce, and distribute their works.

 Duration and Renewal